apache/tvm/docs/install/from_source.rst

 Our goal is to build the shared libraries:

 - On Linux the target library are `libtvm.so, libtvm_topi.so`
-- On OSX the target library are `libtvm.dylib, libtvm_topi.dylib`
+- On macOS the target library are `libtvm.dylib, libtvm_topi.dylib`
 - On Windows the target library are `libtvm.dll, libtvm_topi.dll`